Asim-Tahir/indirbeni/README.md

     7) Line 128: write down your submission id of your links post in field: <LINKS>
     8) Line 149: write down your submission id of your links post in field: <LINKS>
     9) Line 204: write down your submission id of your updates post in field: <UPDATES>
+    10) Line 186: write down your account username in field: <ACCOUNT USERNAME>
+    11) Line 186: write down your own subreddit name in field: <OWN SUBREDDIT NAME>
+    12) Line 195: write down your account username in field: <ACCOUNT USERNAME>
+    13) Line 186: write down your own subreddit name in field: <OWN SUBREDDIT NAME>
-2) If you want your system to run your bot on startup, you can make it possible crontab:
+2) If you want your system to run your bot script on startup, you can make it possible with crontab:
+    Run in terminal: ```crontab -e```
+    Modify the following line and add it to the last line in crontab:
+    ```@reboot /usr/bin/python3 ~/reddit_bot/main.py >> ~/log.txt  2>&1```
+3) If you want to add replies, open up the ```replies.json``` file and add your string inside the array according to the json indentation (4 spaces).

+That's it, have a nice time with your bot!